 In Court, the police withdrew the charge on the basis that KS was to pay for the costs of cleaning the vehicle.
 This meant that KS was put through unnecessary stress and humiliation by the police for the sake of a solution she had already personally offered to make.
 KS approached O’Brien Criminal and Civil Solicitors to help her explore any avenues of recourse against the police.

-Client awarded compensation for conduct of police in falsely arresting KS
+Client gets compensation for conduct of police in falsely arresting KS

 O’Brien Criminal and Civil Solicitors helped KS successfully sue the police for assault, false arrest and unlawful imprisonment.
 The matter proceeded to a hearing over 3 days.
 The presiding judge was scathing of the conduct of the police in arresting KS over a minor egging incident.
 Unsurprisingly, a judgment was entered in favour of KS.